Cairns Taipans

 The Cairns Taipans are an Australian professional basketball team based in Cairns, Queensland.
 The Taipans compete in the National Basketball League (NBL) and play their home games at the Cairns Convention Centre, known colloquially as "The Snakepit".
-The Taipans are the only not-for-profit club left in the league.

 History

 Early years (1999–2008)

-The Taipans were founded in 1999, entering the National Basketball League (NBL) in place of the outgoing Newcastle Falcons for the 1999/2000 season.
-Led by head coach Rod Popp, the Taipans made their debut with a dismal 2–26 season record.
+The Taipans were founded in 1999, entering the National Basketball League (NBL) for the 1999–2000 NBL season.
+Led by head coach Rod Popp, the Taipans' debut season ended with a 2–26 record.
 The Taipans failed to qualify for the post-season in their first four seasons.
-In 2003/04, the Taipans played finals basketball for the first time.
-On 3 March 2004, the Taipans defeated the Perth Wildcats 103–96 in an elimination final at the Cairns Convention Centre.
+In the 2003–04 NBL season, the Taipans defeated the Perth Wildcats 103–96 in an elimination final at the Cairns Convention Centre.
 In winning their first final, the Taipans moved on to the quarter-finals, where they were defeated 110–88 by the West Sydney Razorbacks.
-After missing the finals in 2004/05, the Taipans made three straight finals appearances between 2005/06 and 2007/08.
+After missing the finals in 2004–05, the Taipans made three straight finals appearances between 2005–06 and 2007–08.